hbaktash/resting-rigid-bodies/README.md

 You can skip the GUI and directly output the results to file using `--drop` and `--probs` flags.

-Saving probabilities of each stable orientation to file:
+Saving probabilities of all stable orientations to file:
 ```bash
 ./build/drop_probs \
   --mesh data/tet.obj \